 |

-As the opioid crisis in America continues to evolve, more and more people are dying as a result of overdoses on one of a variety of drugs, both illicit and legally prescribed.
-The issue is that these drugs are as easy to access as they’ve ever been, and more and more dangerous varieties are also hitting unregulated markets by way of a number of different channels.
+As America’s drug problem continues to evolve, more people are dying as a result of overdoses on one of a variety of opioids, both illicit and legally prescribed.
+The issue is that these drugs are as easy to access as they’ve ever been, and more dangerous varieties are also hitting unregulated markets by way of a number of different channels.

-In this article, we’ll discuss what fentanyl is, why it’s so dangerous and why it’s so important to seek treatment if you or a loved one are misusing fentanyl or any other opiate, whether it was legally prescribed or not.
+In this article, we’ll discuss what fentanyl is, why it’s so dangerous, and why it’s important to seek treatment if you or a loved one is misusing fentanyl or any other opiate, whether it was legally prescribed or not.

-Fentanyl is high-strength pain reliever given to patients who no longer respond to standard opioid analgesic medications.
-It has been slowly being phased out of therapeutic use due to the fact that it’s much stronger than any other natural opiates, including morphine and heroin.
+Fentanyl is a high-strength pain reliever given to patients who no longer respond to standard opioid analgesic medications.
+It’s been slowly being phased out of therapeutic use due to the fact that it’s much stronger than any other natural opiates, including morphine and heroin.
+Generally, doctors only prescribe fentanyl to treat breakthrough pain in people with cancer.

-In recent years, fentanyl has been more commonly manufactured outside of FDA-approved labs by street-level dealers, and either sold as is or mixed in with other drugs.
+In recent years, fentanyl has been more commonly manufactured outside FDA-approved labs by street-level dealers and either sold as-is or mixed in with other drugs.

 Why Is Fentanyl So Dangerous?

-According to the CDC, over 19,000 overdose deaths involved fentanyl in 2016.
-The danger of fentanyl is two-fold: the drug is becoming more widely available, and it’s also much stronger than other opiates.
-This means that using fentanyl by itself presents a higher risk of an overdose than using other opiates.
+Although the slight decrease in synthetic opioid-related deaths may be an early sign that America’s war on fentanyl is working, its potency still qualifies it as the nation’s deadliest drug.
+The danger of fentanyl is twofold: The drug is becoming more widely available, and it’s much stronger than other opiates.
+This means using fentanyl by itself presents a higher risk of an overdose than using other opiates.

 How Strong is Fentanyl, Really?

 Fentanyl is one of the strongest opiates used in medical settings, and street varieties of this synthetic drug may be even stronger.
-For scale, medical fentanyl can be 50 to 100 times stronger than morphine, another very strong pain reliever offered to patients with severe pain, according to CNN.
-Heroin, which is an illegal opiate responsible for a high number of overdose deaths itself, can be around 30 to 50 times weaker than fentanyl.
+For scale, medical fentanyl can be 50 to 100 times stronger than morphine, another powerful pain reliever offered to patients with severe pain, according to the National Institute on Drug Abuse.
+Heroin, which is an illegal opiate responsible for a high number of overdose deaths itself, can be around 50 times weaker than fentanyl.

 Part of a Deadly Mix